Welcome to St Aidan’s Catholic Academy

 The Latin motto of St Aidan’s Catholic Academy is ‘Deus Lux nostra’ – God is our Light!
 It means that God will be with you, enlightening you with his wisdom.
 This also links closely with our Mission which is ‘We believe that God has created each person to celebrate life to the full”.
 This mission statement is based on John 10:10.

 Our three core values of Hard work, Trust and Fairness underpin out mission statement and are at the heart of everything we do.
-They motivate and inspire us to identify, value and maximise the talents of our students.
+They motivate and inspire us to identify, value and maximise the talents of our pupils.
 Our mission statement helps to define us as a community: it makes us aware of the importance of faith and encourages us to value and appreciate the multi-faiths that are represented in our school and wider-community, as well as those families whom are of no faith; and it inspires us to a universal welcome to our community whatever your faith.

 In practice, as a faith school we have a tradition of prayer, reflection and collective worship which is integral to all that we do.
 We don’t impose our beliefs on others, rather we show how strong a community we are through our shared values.
 So we will: